Loading...

 Physical Activity

-Engage in light physical activity, such as a walk, after your meal to help your body use up glucose more efficiently.
+Engage in a short walk or light physical activity after eating to help your body utilize glucose more efficiently.

 healthspan-mbl